 During the budget process, fixed costs (i.e., energy, salaries, etc.) are determined first and not included in the budgeting process.
 The remainder of the funds available is divided based on division head requests which are prioritized and scrutinized.
-For example, educational supplies and materials receive the greatest priority since they most directly affect the students and academic programs.
+For example, educational supplies and materials receive the greatest priority since they most directly affect the students and academic programs, the key processes of the college.
 On the other hand, often the first budgetary item to be cut is travel, which adversely affects college personnel and their ability to attend conferences and seminars related to their jobs.

 As with any college, personnel costs require most of the operating funds.
 As a result, shrinking budgets have forced managers to make difficult decisions, which are often both unpopular and arguably unwise.
 For example, vacancies from departing personnel often go unfilled for long periods of time or go unfilled completely, and the duties of a former employee are often added to the duties of another.
-Cross training and the need for additional support personnel and faculty are desperately needed in this atmosphere of requiring more with less.